CaptanG/PanelMethod/README.md

-# Panel Method for Ship Added Mass Calculation
+# Panel Method for an underwater body Added Mass Calculation

-This repository implements a **3D panel method** to compute the **added mass** of a ship hull in heave (vertical oscillation).
+This repository implements a **3D panel method** to compute the **added mass** of an underwater body in heave (vertical oscillation).
 The added mass is an important hydrodynamic property that represents the additional inertia a body experiences due to the surrounding fluid.

 The method discretizes the hull surface into panels, computes influence coefficients between them, and solves a boundary value problem using potential flow theory.